jen-cub/new-brb/README.md

-# global-redirects-indiax
+# global-redirects-brb

-This repo hosts a static page that www.greenpeacex.in is being redirected to due to discontinuation of services previously provided by this page.
+This repo hosts a static page that provides a generic "Page Unavailable" message.
+To be used as required.